Men's Gymnasium (Indiana University)

 The Men's Gymnasium (now part of the Indiana University School of Public Health-Bloomington building) is an on-campus indoor athletic facility on the campus of Indiana University in Bloomington, Indiana.
-From 1917–1928 it also served as the home of the Indiana Hoosiers men's basketball team.
+From 1917 to 1928, it also served as the home of the Indiana Hoosiers men's basketball team.

 Current use

 The Men's Gymnasium, more commonly referred to now as part of the School of Public Health-Bloomington building, is part of a complex for the Indiana University School of Public Health-Bloomington, as well as the recreational programs offered by the school's Division of Recreational Sports.
-The Men's Gymnasium, together with the Wildermuth Intramural Center, make up the SPHB complex.
+The Men's Gymnasium, together with the Bill Garrett Fieldhouse, make up the SPHB complex.

 History

 On January 19, 1917, the Indiana Hoosiers began playing in the Men's Gymnasium, a Gothic basketball cathedral.
 The team won their initial game against Iowa 12–7.
 The low score was attributed to both teams struggling to adjust to the new baskets in the arena.

 The new facility was built from Indiana limestone and cost $250,000.
 In addition to the basketball portion, it included an indoor track, a pool, locker rooms, offices for athletics and staff, and a trophy room.
 The primary focal point of the facility was a 2,400-seat basketball arena on the second floor.
 It was simply called the new Men's Gymnasium, and for the first few years was often just called the "New Gym."

-After the first few games spectators complained that they could not see the game because of opaque wooden backboards.
+After the first few games, spectators complained that they could not see the game because of opaque wooden backboards.
 The Nurre Mirror Plate Company in Bloomington was employed to create new backboards that contained one-and-a-half inch thick plate glass so that fans could see games without an obstructed view.
 It was the first facility in the country to use glass backboards.

 Indiana's first All-American, Everett Dean, played in the facility.
 Later he returned as head coach for the team and won a Big Ten Conference championship in his second season in 1925–26.
 The basketball team's last season in the facility was in 1927–28, when the team again won the conference championship.
 Because of the growing popularity of basketball at the school, the team needed a larger arena to host games and moved to the Old Fieldhouse.